ajfrederick/Creed-Http-Handler/README.md

 # Http Handler

-Classes for elegently handling http events.
+Classes for elegently handling http requests and responses.